Kosovo MPs elect lawyer Vjosa Osmani as president | DW | 04.04.2021

 Two opposition parties and the ethnic Serb minority party refused to take part in the vote.

-Osmani studied law in Pristina and then completed her masters and bachelor degrees in the US University of Pittsburgh.
+Osmani started her carrier as a teenage activist.
+She studied law in Pristina and then completed her masters and bachelor degrees in the US University of Pittsburgh.
+The politician was one of the leaders of the Democratic League of Kosovo (DLK) which is now in opposition, but was ousted after inter-party strife.

 This is a breaking news story and will be updated shortly.